-Email Submittal: the technical proposal and cost proposal must be saved as separate PDF documents and emailed to doa.dgs.info@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".

-The subject line of the email must contain the RFP number 2021-0200-4627.
+Offeror must submit one proposal via email.
+The technical proposal and cost proposal must be saved as separate PDF documents and emailed to kelly.pahlau@alaska.gov as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf".
+The email must contain the RFP number in the subject line.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+The maximum size of a single email (including all text and attachments) that can be received by the state is 50mb (megabytes).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 50 megabytes and each email must comply with the requirements described above.

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+The state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

-It is the offeror's responsibility to contact the issuing agency at 907-465-2250 to confirm that the proposal has been received.
+It is the offeror's responsibility to contact the issuing agency at 907.269.8493 to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.